-Facebook Video Tips: 12 Ideas for More Engagement
+Facebook Video Tips: 15 Ideas for More Engagement

 When it comes to creating Facebook videos (and videos, in general) you don’t want to create a long, drawn-out introduction that steadily builds up to some masterful climax that shocks and awes a visitor.

-Your video must get to the point.
+Your video should cut to the chase.

 You must be able to accomplish this using only compelling visuals – not video coupled with sound.

-A couple ideas to help you do this:
+A couple of ideas to help you do this:

 - Use powerful thumbnail images.

-- Add a nice teaser sentence hinting at what the video is about.
+- Add a nice teaser sentence hinting at what the video is about, providing an informative synopsis.

 2. Take Advantage of Captions

-There is no definitive proof on how many users watch videos on Facebook with the sound on (though this number is estimated to be 85 percent), although Facebook now autoplays videos on mobile with sound.
+There is no definitive proof on how many users watch videos on Facebook with the sound on (though this number is estimated to be 85%), although Facebook now autoplays videos on mobile with sound.

 The setting can be disabled, and videos can play with no sound on mobile if a user’s phone is in silent mode.

 Captions can help users understand your video, even if there is no audio.
+One study found that CTA clicks fell by approximately 26% when captions were not used.

-This helps to decrease the chance of losing the user if they can’t understand the video without sound.
+Utilizing captions helps to decrease the chance of losing the user if they can’t understand the video without sound.

 3. Choose a Name Wisely